-At all stages of the investigation and determination processes, Middlebury officials, when appropriate, may make available to complainants informal resolution options for resolving complaints.
+At all stages of the investigation and determination processes, Middlebury officials, when appropriate, may make available to complainants' informal resolution options for resolving complaints.
 In assessing whether alternative dispute resolution is appropriate, Middlebury officials may consider factors such as, for example, (1) the nature of the allegations, (2) the agreement of the complainant and the respondent, (3) other relevant factors such as any disability of the complainant or the respondent, or any history of misconduct or other policy violations by the respondent.
-A complainant will not be required to engage in alternative dispute resolution process at any time.
+A complainant will not be required to engage in alternative dispute resolution and may end the alternative dispute resolution process at any time.
 If the complainant ends the alternative resolution process or if the process is either not appropriate or is unsuccessful, Middlebury officials shall continue to respond to the allegations in accordance with this Procedure.